ibm-cloud-docs/Backup/offline-agent-linux.md

 If it still shows that the Agent is offline after a refresh of the Portal page, then the Agent needs to be registered again to Portal.
 {: tsCauses}

 Registering an Agent to the Portal retains all existing jobs, schedules and configurations as-is.
-Navigate to the Agent install directory, then run the register command.
+Navigate to the Agent installation directory, then run the register command.
 {: tsResolve}

 ```